danzen/zimjs/README.md

 ## VUE, SVELTE, REACT, ANGULAR
 ZIM can be used in other frameworks.
 Thank you <a href=https://github.com/yoanhg421>@yoanhg421</a> for the setup<br>
 See https://github.com/yoanhg421/zimjs-templates for full files.<br>
+Follow the SETUP instructions above and then adjust the code as follows:<br>
 ### VUE - with zim namespace
 ```javascript
 <script setup>